 Current ratio

-Current ratio shows a company’s present financial strength.
+The current ratio is an ideal financial ratio that shows a company’s present financial strength.
 It is similar to the Quick Ratio, and this is also used to determine the short-term solvency of a company.
 A good current ratio indicates a strong short-term solvency position of the company.
-This is also sometimes referred to as working capital ratio.
+Sometimes, people also refer to this as the working capital ratio.

 Current Ratio = (Total Current Assets, Loans & Advances) / Total Current Liabilities & Liabilities